 Drugs for fertility treatment or assisted reproduction procedures.
-Related benefit information For shots or devices from your provider, see Preventive Care.
-For coverage related to medical equipment and supplies, see Home Medical Equipment (HME), Orthotics, Prosthetics and Supplies.
-For Blood or blood derivatives coverage, see Blood Products and Services.
-See Infusion Therapy for solutions and drugs that you get through a shot, intravenous needle, catheter, or a feeding tube.
-To learn more about what experimental or investigational means, see Definitions.
-Certain drugs need prior approval.
-See Prior Authorization.
+Related benefit information For coverage related to medic Medical Equipment (HME), (r provider, see Preventive Care. al equipment and supplies, see Home Drthotics, Prosthetics and Supplies. a coverage, see Blood Products and intravenous needle, catheter, To learn more about what exp Definitions. utions and drugs that you get through a shot, or a feeding tube. erimental or investigational means, see oval.
+See Prior Authorization .